Geert Wilders: Domestic recognition

-Wilders was respectively declared as "Man of the Year" in 22 December 2023 by Dutch magazine Panorama and "Politician of the Year" in 15 December 2007 by NOS-radio, a mainstream Dutch radio station.
+Wilders was respectively declared as "Man of the Year" on 22 December 2023 by Dutch magazine Panorama and "Politician of the Year" on 15 December 2007 by NOS-radio.
 The parliamentary press praised his ability to dominate political discussion and to attract the debate and to get into publicity with his well-timed one-liners.
 The editors eventually gave the title to Wilders because he was the only one who scored high among both the press and the general public.
 In December 2009, Wilders came in second in two polls in the Netherlands for Politician of the Year.
 A panel of Dutch television viewers praised him as "the second best" politician this year (after his outspoken critic Alexander Pechtold), while his colleagues in parliament named him "the second worst" (after Rita Verdonk).

 In February 2010, the trailer of a newly published online satirical video on the website of the Dutch radio station FunX, which targets a young urban audience, spoofed a murder attempt on Wilders.

-On 2 October 2011 Radio Netherlands Worldwide reported that a retired Dutch politician of the People's Party for Freedom and Democracy (VVD) Frits Bolkestein, who is sometime called the 'mentor' of Geert Wilders, "does not share his views".
+On 2 October 2011 Radio Netherlands Worldwide reported that retired Dutch politician Frits Bolkestein, who is sometime called the 'mentor' of Geert Wilders, "does not share his views".
 He reportedly said that "Wilders says things that are just not right and I think he totally exaggerates."
-While giving his opinion on burqa ban Mr Bolkestein said that he "disagrees with the recent introduction of a burqa ban, an idea championed by Geert Wilders."
+While giving his opinion on burqa ban Bolkestein said that he "disagrees with the recent introduction of a burqa ban, an idea championed by Geert Wilders."
 The Netherlands, he said, is the third European country to introduce such a ban after France and Belgium.
 "A ban makes martyrs of the few burqa wearers there are in the Netherlands", he said.

 Wilders has also been compared to the assassinated fellow critic of Islam and filmmaker Theo van Gogh, but he does not see himself as taking on Van Gogh's mantle.